Enhanced performance of sudden-quench quantum Otto cycles via multi-parameter control: Introduction

 In this work, we examine a quantum Otto engine cycle, as well as other related thermal machines, such as an Otto refrigerator, operating under a sudden quench of multiple externally tunable parameters.
 In particular, we extend the recent work on Otto engine cycles, operating under a \emph{single} parameter quench for arbitrary quantum models in Ref.~\cite{watson2025universal}, to the case of simultaneous quenching of \emph{multiple} control parameters.
-We apply this formalism to a harmonically trapped one-dimensional (1D) Bose gas, where we explore a simultaneous sudden quench of the harmonic trapping frequency and the interatomic interaction strength.
-This experimentally realizable engine cycle is shown to possess a region of dramatically enhanced performance compared not only to when quenching only a single parameter, but also to the combined performance under two single-parameter quenches.
+We apply this formalism to the harmonically trapped one-dimensional (1D) Bose gas and the transverse-field Ising model (TFIM), where we observe a general enhancement to the net work under two-parameter control when contrasted with the combined performance of two single-parameter quenches.